About the oscillatory possibilities of the dynamical systems: VECTOR FIELDS WITH A MULTIDIRECTIONAL NONLINEAR PART

 \subsection{Generalized Landau scenario}

 Let it be the cluster formed by one attractive node and the full set of saddle points located on the separatrix of the basin of attraction.
 The first Hopf bifurcation of the stable node will probably produce a stable limit cycle, while the succeeding bifurcations of this fixed point and the bifurcations of the saddle points will produce saddle limit cycles of different types, but all of them will have a branch of their unstable manifold ending toward the attracting cycle.
 Very complex processes will probably occur but we assume as a generic feature the presence of one attractor and a cluster of saddle limit sets within a connecting structure of invariant manifolds related to that of the initial array of fixed points.
 According to our interpretation, optimum mode mixing possibilities over the attractor are achieved by assuming Hopf bifurcations only within the stable manifolds of the fixed points, while their initially unstable manifolds don't participate to preserve the way of influence toward the attractor.
-On the other hand, the two-dimensional submanifolds additionally incorporated by the Hopf bifurcations into the unstable manifold of a fixed point are relevant for mode mixing at the level of the given point.

 The schematic drawings of Fig.~\ref{Fig5} illustrate how the attractor emerged from the stable node can receive the influence of the saddle-node connected saddles.
 The label $S_{q}$ is used to indicate fixed points with unstable manifold of dimension $q$ before any Hopf bifurcation and, for concreteness, the label is maintained after the occurrence of the bifurcations.
 Thus, the situation of Fig.~\ref{Fig5} describes the influence of saddles of type $S_{1}$ on the attractor emerged from $S_{0}$: